 Every amendment made by one of the administrations complicates the 1979 Act by leaving a separate trace in the text, perhaps in the form of a new provision or an annotation in a statute.
 A complex system of numbering for the provisions is made even more bewildering by the fact that Scotland’s statute book is separate to that of England and Wales; some of the amendments to the 1979 Act made by the Welsh and Scottish governments therefore have identical numbers.
 The result is a convoluted and impenetrable piece of legislation; even legal professionals find it a challenge to determine what provisions are in force and where.

-Consolidation will permanently solve these problems.
-The consolidation process will extract those provisions that apply to Wales from the current jumble of the existing historic environment legislation and logically and seamlessly integrate them into a new body of law.
-This legislation, now free of confusing references to other UK jurisdictions, will, if necessary, be easily amended by the Senedd and simply altered to incorporate any required changes.
+The 2023 Act solves these problems.
+During the consolidation process, those provisions that apply to Wales have been extracted from the current jumble of the existing historic environment legislation and logically and seamlessly integrated into the new Act, which is free of confusing references to other UK jurisdictions.

 Since the great bulk of the existing primary legislation for the Welsh historic environment was enacted before devolution it is only available in English.
 Only the few stand-alone provisions in the Historic Environment (Wales) Act 2016 were stated bilingually.
 On the other hand, the subordinate legislation for the historic environment, the responsibility for which is delegated to the Welsh Ministers, is all bilingual.
 If you wish to consult the law for Wales’ most important historic assets in Welsh, you will only be able to read a fraction of the pertinent legislation.

-One of the clearest benefits delivered by consolidation will be fully bilingual historic environment legislation for Wales.
-This will be accessible to all and provide the foundation for all future enactments.
+One of the clearest benefits delivered by consolidation is that the 2023 Act and all of its supporting documentation is fully bilingual.
+Freely accessible to all, this will provide a secure bilingual foundation for all future enactments.

 Although the Acts being considered for consolidation are decades rather than centuries old, some of the language used is already outdated, cumbersome and, occasionally, close to incomprehensible for the ordinary reader.
 Sometimes, it is a matter of technical or unfamiliar words, but often, particularly in the older legislation, the structure of the provisions can be complex and difficult to follow.

 A central aim of consolidation is to improve the accessibility of the law for the people of Wales.
-Restating the law in clear and easily intelligible language, whenever possible, will make it available to as wide an audience as possible.
+The 2023 Act restates the law in clear and easily intelligible language, whenever possible, making it available to as wide an audience as possible.